Business Acquisition Glossary

 Working Capital: What It Means for Business Buyers

-Working capital is current assets minus current liabilities.
-In a business acquisition, it represents the operating cash already inside the business on day one.
-Buyers negotiate a working capital peg in the purchase agreement, typically with a 30 to 90 day true-up.
-According to Regalis Capital, underfunded working capital is one of the top causes of post-close cash crunches for first-time buyers.
+Working capital is current assets minus current liabilities, the operating cash already inside the business on day one.
+For a service business it usually runs 8% to 15% of annual revenue; for inventory-heavy businesses, 15% to 25%.
+Buyers negotiate a working capital peg in the purchase agreement with a 30 to 90 day true-up.
+Underfunded working capital is one of the top causes of post-close cash crunches for first-time buyers.

 Read full definition